degaart/scalable-font2/docs/sfnconv.md

 Done.
 Compressed to 14.69%
 ```

-You can exclude (skip) certain glyphs with `-S`, and you can specify this flag multiple times:
+You can exclude certain glyphs with `-S` (skip), and you can specify this flag multiple times:
 ```sh
 $ ./sfnconv -S U+EFFD -S U+F200 UbuntuBold.ttf UbuntuBold.sfn
       ...